Modern slavery statement

 What do we know about Modern Slavery where we trade?

 There are an estimated 13,000 people in the UK classed as modern slaves because of their restricted working conditions.
 As a UK listed financial services company we rarely come into contact with these industries but we recognize that we can play a key role with our suppliers to make sure that we keep pushing for quality jobs to be created through our procurement activities.

 In a typical year we will spend around £500 million in asking other companies to deliver products or services to our customers and business on our behalf.
 During our adoption of the UK Modern Slavery Act we have decided to go above and beyond what we have to do to design a new set of data sets, scenarios and conversations that we expect to have with all of our suppliers to reduce slavery risk and increase the number of quality jobs.

 Whilst due to the nature of our business we consider that Legal & General remains low risk from a modern slavery perspective we remain vigilant and are paying particular attention to the following parts of our business in our assessment of Modern Slavery Risk.

-- Our direct supply chain which is 100% UK procured but does result in services such as IT support and Software development being delivered from overseas locations.
+- Our UK direct supply chain which is 100% UK procured but does result in services such as IT support and Software development being delivered from overseas locations.